uxuimercergroup/evolution/src/content/installation.md

 ##### Prerequisites

-Developers need to supply their own method for preprocessing the Sass files that come bundled in the Evolution Sass boilerplate.
+Developers need to supply their own method for preprocessing the Sass files that come bundled in the Evolution Sass version.
+Ruby is required to be installed in order to install Sass.

-##### Download Sass Boilerplate
+##### Download Sass

-Developers can [download the Evolution Sass boilerplate](https://evolution.mercer.com/boilerplates.html) from the [boilerplates](https://evolution.mercer.com/boilerplates.html) page of the Evolution site.
+Developers can [download the Evolution Sass version](https://evolution.mercer.com/pattern-library/getting-started.html) from the [Getting Started](https://evolution.mercer.com/pattern-library/getting-started.html) page of the Evolution site.

 ***
 ### CSS Install

 Evolution can be used in a very simple development environment made up of vanilla CSS, JS, and HTML.
 This option is for developers who do not want Sass preprocessing or the Evolution Tool Box development environment.

-##### Download CSS Boilerplate
+##### Download CSS

-Developers can [download the Evolution CSS boilerplate](https://evolution.mercer.com/boilerplates.html) from the [boilerplates](https://evolution.mercer.com/boilerplates.html) page of the Evolution site.
+Developers can [download the Evolution CSS version](https://evolution.mercer.com/pattern-library/getting-started.html) from the [Getting Started](https://evolution.mercer.com/pattern-library/getting-started.html) page of the Evolution site.